 Neurofeedback Training Co is the largest NeurOptimal® rental company.
 We have helped thousands of clients complete successful brain training.
 A frequent question clients ask is, "How many neurofeedback sessions do I need?"
 Learn the answer to this and other frequently asked questions ahead.

 Our clients see better results when they use the self-reporting checklist as a guidepost.
 They benefit in two ways.
 They see from real data, that changes are happening.
 As well, clients develop self-awareness by tracking shifts in their experience week by week.
-This practice leads to optimized and individualized training that fit our clients' needs.
+This practice leads to optimized and individualized training that fits our clients' needs.
 Rather than follow a prescribed amount, clients discover how many sessions are right for them and their children.

-As recently as the 1960s, neuroscientists thought that a babies were born with pre-determined brain functions.
+As recently as the 1960s, neuroscientists thought that babies were born with pre-determined brain functions.
 In the 1990s, the advancement of imaging technology allowed scientists to see that children actually have billions of unassigned neurons, which are the pathways for brain communication and function.
 This means that brain function is always changing.

 It is estimated that in the first few years of life the brain creates one million neuronal connections per second!
 Children make new neural connections as they learn and cement that learning by growing these connections.
 Children have more flexible and adaptive brains than adults, though research shows that adult brains can re-wire themselves throughout life.

-We certainly see the evidence of how flexible children's brains are when they practice neurofeedback.
+We certainly see evidence of how flexible children's brains are when they practice neurofeedback.
 In general, parents report that children respond more quickly and maintain changes longer than the adults in the family.

 Families training using a home neurofeedback kit by NeurOptimal typically rent for 2 to 3 months before they are satisfied with the results.
 Typically, satisfaction is measured by academic improvement.

 Home training is safe and can be used daily.
 We advise parents to create a schedule that fits the child's schedule and extracurricular activities.
 The average family renting thew home neurofeedback device by NeurOptimal® trains 2 to 4 times a week.

 how will I know if the neurofeedback is working?